-I have always strongly encouraged the use of service charges/automatic gratuities.
-For those of you that are unaware, an automatic gratuity is a predefined tip that is automatically added to the client’s bill or calculated into the service price, typically 15-20% of the service price.
+An automatic gratuity is a predefined tip, automatically added to the client’s bill or calculated into the service price, typically 15-20% of the service price.

 In this post, I’ll go over the pros, cons, and different ways you can implement automatic gratuity if you choose to do so.
 I’ll also tell you about the new IRS regulations about how automatic-gratuities are to be classified.

-Your staff are guaranteed 15-20% of every service performed.
+Your professionals are guaranteed 15-20% of every service performed.

-If you are located in a touristy location, this policy is fantastic since we all have fallen victim to stingy tourists who know they’re unlikely to ever return to the location and feel no remorse about stiffing their service provider.
+If you are located in a touristy location, this policy eliminates the morale issues caused by stingy tourists who know they’re unlikely to ever return to the location and feel no remorse about stiffing their service provider.

 Clients do not have to calculate the proper amount.

 Every so often, you’ll come across a client that will have an internal battle while filling out their receipt.
 Several of them will outright ask.
-“What is the right amount?
+“What should I tip?
 Is 15% enough?
 Is 20% too much?”
 Auto-gratuity ends this guessing game once and for all.

 You don’t have to worry about whether or not your employees are reporting their tips properly.